 Repaying Your Advance

-Your borrowed cash is easy to manage–you’ll simply repay the debt automatically when you receive your next paycheck.
+Your borrowed cash from ExtraCash™ is easy to manage–you’ll simply repay the debt automatically when you receive your next paycheck.
 Then you’ll be able to utilize the Dave cash advance feature again as needed.

 Using cash advances is not an ideal way to manage your finances on the regular, especially considering that typical cash advances are offered at exceptionally high interest rates, and are difficult to pay back for many borrowers.